omarreis/vsop2013/VSOP87/README.md

-VSOP 87
+# VSOP 87 planet ephemeris

-code data and demo
+From the book Astronomical Algorithms by J Meeus

+See Demo app